Authentic Lessons for 21st Century Learning

 Evaluate

-Go to slide 8 and pass out copies of the Vending Machine Gallery Walk handout.
-Have class members post their completed advertisements on the wall around the room (or display them on their devices).
-Students will complete a Gallery Walk to evaluate other students' vending machine creations by identifying the domain and range and independent and dependent variables.
+Have class members post their completed advertisements on the wall around the room or display them on their devices.
+Students will complete a Gallery Walk to evaluate other students' vending machine creations by identifying the domain, range, independent variable, and dependent variable.
 Students will also create a function based on the input and the output of each vending machine.
+Walk students through an example by filling out the top line of the handout as the following:

 When students have finished filling in their handouts, conclude the lesson by having students get out their sticky notes and share the functions for their own vending machines in order for the other students to check their work.